One in three social housing tenants with mental health problems unhappy with home, making mental health worse

 On the back of the publication of the Green Paper, a major study by Mind emphasises need for Government to ensure mental health is at the heart of social housing policy.

-A study by Mind, the mental health charity, has found that one in three (33 per cent) people with mental health problems living in social housing is dissatisfied with where they live.
+A study by Mind, the mental health charity, has found that one in three (33%) people with mental health problems living in social housing is dissatisfied with where they live.
 Social housing is provided by local authorities, housing associations or charities to people affected by issues such as low income or disability.

 Existing research* shows that one in three people who live in social housing has a mental health problem.
-However, newly analysed data from Mind has shown more than two in five (43 per cent) of people with mental health problems living in social housing have seen their mental health deteriorate as a result of where they live.
+However, newly analysed data from Mind has shown more than two in five (43%) of people with mental health problems living in social housing have seen their mental health deteriorate as a result of where they live.

 Wanting to understand more about the relationship between housing and mental health, Mind surveyed 2,009 people across different housing sectors.
 Of these, 1,762 have mental health problems and 668 were living in social housing and had mental health problems.
 The survey also found that: